Jeff Kwatinetz

 Jeff Kwatinetz (born April 6, 1965) is an American entertainment industry executive.
-He is the former CEO of the Firm, Inc., a media production and talent management company in Santa Monica, California, and current COO of Cube Vision, the film and television production company he runs with his long-term partner Ice Cube.
+He is the former CEO of The Firm, Inc., a media production and talent management company in Santa Monica, California, and current COO of Cube Vision, the film and television production company he runs with his long-term partner Ice Cube.
 He is also the co-founder of Big3, a 3 on 3 professional basketball league.

 Early life and education

 Kwatinetz was born in Brooklyn, New York to a Jewish family and lived in Brooklyn until the third grade, when his family moved to Marlboro Township, Monmouth County, New Jersey.
 He graduated from Marlboro High School.
-He attended Northwestern University in Evanston, Illinois and was chapter president of the Delta Upsilon Fraternity.
+He attended Northwestern University in Evanston, Illinois and was chapter president of the Delta Upsilon fraternity.
+While President of Delta Upsilon University, Kwatinetz managed the band, Security, which did local shows in Evanston and Chicago, IL.
 He graduated from Harvard Law School with a J.D. degree.

 Career

 Jeff Kwatinetz started his managing career with Chicago power pop trio, Material Issue.
 He attributes learning a lot about managing and the music industry to the band.
 Material Issue was Kwatinetz first band signed to a major label (Mercury).
 In addition, Kwatinetz claims that Material Issue and him invented, and had, the first Radio Show.
 Kwatinetz, partially due to his love of the film The Graduate was the one who had the idea for the cover of Mrs. Robinson, he originally wanted Material Issue to do the cover, but due to label conflicts, The Lemonheads recorded the track instead.

 He has worked with many celebrities, including music acts Backstreet Boys, Jennifer Lopez, and Kelly Clarkson and actors Samuel L. Jackson, Vin Diesel and Colleen Ballinger.

 Kwatinetz founded The Firm in 1997 to quickly become one of the top management and production companies in the industry representing talent in all facets of entertainment.
 He has been successful in breaking, developing, and managing the careers of artists such as KoRn, Limp Bizkit, Backstreet Boys, Snoop Dogg, Enrique Iglesias, Vin Diesel, Ice Cube, Kelly Clarkson, OneRepublic, Rachel Weisz, Audioslave, Pete Yorn, Puddle of Mudd, and many more.
 The Firm acquired Artist Management Group in 2002 to add high-profile television and film industry managers and clients such as Leonardo DiCaprio, Cameron Diaz, Kate Hudson, Benicio del Toro, Bill Condon, and Martin Scorsese and expand into an all-encompassing entertainment management and production company.